Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Problem Formulation

-Given a collection of transactions, we can build the corresponding directed multigraph with edge attributes, by following the steps above.
-Specifically, let $G=(V,E,\Ea)$ be a directed multigraph, consisting of (i) a node set $V$ that contains $n$ nodes, (ii) a set of directed edges $E$ of size $m$, each connecting two nodes in $V$, and (iii) an edge attribute matrix $\Ea\in\mathbb{R}^{m\times d}$, each row of which is a $d$-dimensional vector serving as the edge attributes to encode the details of the corresponding transaction.
+\textbf{Data Model.} Let $G=(V,E,\Ea)$ be a directed multigraph, consisting of (i) a node set $V$ that contains $n$ nodes, (ii) a set of directed edges $E$ of size $m$, and (iii) an edge attribute matrix $\Ea\in\mathbb{R}^{m\times d}$, each row of which is a $d$-dimensional vector serving as the edge attributes to encode the details of the corresponding transaction.
 In a multigraph $G$, nodes $v$ and $u$ can have parallel edges with different edge attributes.
 Let $\Nout{v}$ be the \textit{multiset} of node $v$'s outgoing neighbors.
-If a node $u$ has many transactions received from $v$, $u$ will have multiple occurrences in $\Nout{v}$.
-Similarly, let $\Nin{v}$ be the \textit{multiset} of node $v$'s incoming neighbors.
+If a node $u$ has more than one edge to $v$, $u$ will have multiple occurrences in $\Nout{v}$.
+Similarly, let $\Nin{v}$ be the {multiset} of node $v$'s incoming neighbors.